tpernatsch/foamForNuclearTPernatsch/Tutorials/regressionResults.md

 1D_CHF imposedTemperature has converged

-Heat flux of the structure at the top of the channel at 40 seconds Perfect match:
+Heat flux of the structure at the top of the channel at 40 seconds with 0.01 relative error Perfect match:
 |           | Simulated | Expected |
 |:----------|:---------:|:--------:|